 - Toe puncture protection

-By now, you are likely aware of how expensive work boots can be.
-On average, a pair of specialized shoes can cost anywhere from $100 to $300, or more.
-The more protection the shoes have to offer; the most expensive they’re going to be.
+By now, you’re likely aware of how expensive work boots can be.
+On average, a pair of specialized new safety shoes can cost anywhere from $100 to $300 or more.
+The more protection the shoes have to offer, the more expensive they’re going to be.

-Ideally, if you’re investing a large sum into work shoes, you’ll want to make sure they’re as durable as possible.
-Otherwise, you’ll be stuck with soles that are falling apart at the base, and an uncomfortable pair of work boots that you have to wear.
+Ideally, if you’re investing a large sum into new work shoes, you’ll want to make sure they’re as durable as possible.
+Otherwise, you could be stuck with uncomfortable safety footwear with soles that are falling apart at the base!

 Durability is noticeable in numerous ways with work boots.
 The first thing to take note of is the type of material used to make the bulk of the shoe; real leather is one of the most superior materials to consider.

 Kevlar is another popular material commonly used to make work shoes, as it’s abrasion-resistant.
-If you work in a warm environment, you may want to opt for a heavy-duty mesh that is breathable and comfortable.
+If you work in a warm environment, you may want to opt for a heavy-duty mesh that’s breathable and comfortable.

 5. Comfort and Fit

-Without a comfortable pair of work shoes, you’ll be far more likely to experience foot and leg fatigue.
+Without comfortable work shoes, you’ll be far more likely to experience foot and leg fatigue.
 Not to mention you could fall victim to blisters on your ankles as well.

 The best work boots will have optimal padding in the sole to protect your feet and help them to feel cushioned.
-You may also want to opt for a pair of shoes that allow you to add your insert so that you can create a more customized fit.
+You may also want to opt for a pair that allows you to add your own safety shoe inserts so that you can create a more customized fit.
 It’s likely the sock liner in your boots can be removed to allow for insoles.

 6. Sole or Heel Construction